 - on the Indian subcontinent

-No, white, black and green pepper does not come from different plants, but from one and the same.
-Their difference is the time of harvest and the subsequent processing.
+No, white, black, and green Pepper do not come from different plants.
+They come from the same.
+Their difference lies in the time of harvest and subsequent processing.

-The pepper plant belongs to the family of pepper plants - Piperaceae and is a tropical vine plant that can grow up to 30 years old.
-From the third year, this pepper plant bears fruit and can be harvested twice a year.
-In the wild it has a height of 10 meters but in commercial cultivation it is kept at 3-4 meters to facilitate the harvest.
+The pepper plant belongs to the family of pepper plants - Piperaceae.
+It is also a tropical tendril plant that can live up to 30 years.
+From the third year, this pepper plant bears fruits and is harvest twice a year.
+In the wild, it has a growth height of 10 meters, but in commercial cultivation, the pepper plant is kept at 3-4 meters to facilitate the workers' harvest.

 The leaves of the pepper plant are heart-shaped.
-The plant is hermaphroditic and the flowers pollinate each other from which the pepper fruits are produced.
-These then cling to 3-15 cm long panicles and are first green and red at maturity.
+The plant is twitchy, and therefore the flowers pollinate each other.
+These hang on 3-15 cm long risps and first are green, and then red when ripe.

 How is white pepper Muntok produced?

-The production of white pepper Muntok is more elaborate than that of black pepper.
-The white pepper is fully ripe when the pepperberries on the panicles turn red.
-Then they are placed for about a week, in a basin with slowly flowing water, so that the outer shell soaks in and later can be solved mechanically.
-What remains is then the heart of the pepper, the white grain, which is dried in dry rooms or under the sun.
+The production of White Pepper Muntok is slightly more elaborate than that of black Pepper.
+The white Pepper is harvested at full ripeness when the pepper berries on the risp turn red.
+Then they lie, for about a week, in a basin with slow-flowing water, so the outer shell gives way, and it is later possible to remove them mechanically.
+The heart of the Pepper remains, the white grain then dries in dry rooms or under the sun.